-Once you arrive on Fort Leonard Wood, you will be able to quickly claim your bag and grab your rental car from the Hertz Rental Car Kiosk located directly in our terminal.
-Rental car is a great way to get around the Fort Leonard Wood Region.
-Although it’s a small, rural community, the distance between the airport, hotels, and graduation locations is generally out of walking distance.
+Once you arrive on Fort Leonard Wood, you will be able to quickly claim your bag and utilize a ride-share service like Uber or Lyft or contact local taxi companies.
+Although it’s a small, rural community, the distances between the airport, hotels, and graduation locations are generally out of walking distance.

 Due to the way the installation is set up, we also have reliable taxi service that might be a better fit for you or your family.
 We have the number for taxi service available in our terminal, but if you’d like to prepare ahead of time, you can do some research on Fort Leonard Wood Region taxi companies here.